For Professionals

 • Other types of packaged foods

-• Check ingredient labels for words that start with “phos” (“phosphate,” “phosphoric,” etc.) and avoid foods with these ingredients
+• Check ingredient labels for words that start with “phos” (“phosphate,” “phosphoric,” etc.) and limit foods with these ingredients.

-• If you have been prescribed phosphorus binders, take them before or at the beginning of your meals as instructed.
-Phosphorus binders are medicine that pull extra phosphorus out of the foods you eat, which prevents your body from absorbing and having a buildup of extra phosphorus.
+• If you have been prescribed phosphate binders, take them before or at the beginning of your meals as instructed.
+Phosphate binders are medicines that pull extra phosphorus out of the foods you eat, which prevents your body from absorbing and having a buildup of extra phosphorus.

 Tips, webinars and videos